Introduction to Requirement Traceability Matrix

 Say, TS1 (BR1) – Option of real-time monitoring is provided.

-So while executing if any defect is found, like the Real-time monitoring, is not working properly and data is not updated after every second, thus a defect ID is generated to resolve this particular problem.
+So while executing, if any defect is found, like the Real-time monitoring, it is not working properly, and data is not updated after every second; thus, a defect ID is generated to resolve this particular problem.

 Say, X01, so this ID is mapped in the matrix to show the defect.